 Vehicle Purchases Shift Online

-Additionally, innovative car deals via social media networks also contribute to market growth.
+Innovative car deals via social media networks also contribute to market growth.
 On the other hand, personal vehicles are on the rise due to improving urban road infrastructure, and the popularity of pre-owned cars among young people is also driving the market growth.

 The Automotive Parts Market Continues to Grow

-The specialty equipment industry recognizes the potential in off-road products and accessories, particularly for pickups and SUVs such as the Jeep Wrangler.
+The specialty equipment industry recognizes the potential in off-road products and accessories, mainly for pickups and SUVs such as the Jeep Wrangler.
 More than half of pickup owners purchase off-road parts and engage in outdoor activities with their vehicles.
 Overlanding, a newer trend, combines off-roading with remote travel and camping, with products like mounted tents falling under this category.

 Chip Shortages Continue to Plague Auto Manufacturers

-In October 2022, the delivery lead time for chips decreased by six days to 25.5 weeks, the largest drop since 2016.
+In October 2022, the delivery lead time for chips decreased by six days to 25.5 weeks, the most significant drop since 2016.
 Approximately 70 percent of industrial companies report faster chip supply, possibly due to weakened consumer spending and demand.
 These constraints are expected to persist into 2023, as semiconductor production has exceeded full production-rate utilization since 2019, with recent rates surpassing 95%.

 Overall, Auto News suggests that analysts expect the chip shortage will result in a loss of 3 million in vehicle production in 2023.